SuleimanFarah/sunpy/GSOC/GSoC-2016-itachi_uchiha.md

          An important point that hasn't been mentioned is how you plan to handle data stored in files that are not FITS.

+itachi_uchiha: By "push" in each update, I meant a Pull Request for each
+               independent feature.
+It has been mentioned in the project idea that a large PR at the end isn't recommended.

+               Apart from the updates/PRs, I plan on pushing code to my github fork regularly so that the mentors can keep track of my progress.
+I've mentioned it explicitly now just before the timeline.

 ```
 ### Software packages to be used
 **Language:** Python